 The Skin of Our Teeth is about human life from the invention of the wheel, to the great flood, to the end of great war.
 It also is constantly connecting the "historical" events to real life, because there is no fourth wall at all in the play.
 The actors are constantly "forgetting lines" and at one scene where Sabina tries seducing George, Sabina says she can't go on with the scene explaining a friend of hers recently broke up with her boyfriend for the same reason.
 A member of the audience leaves the auditorium in tears.

-As a hybrid of circus and traditional theater, Cirque du Soleil does this a lot — while many of the shows are telling a self-contained story, it's usually with full awareness of the audience and Audience Participation and acknowledgement are common.
+As a hybrid of circus and traditional plot-driven theater, Cirque du Soleil does this a lot — while many of the shows are telling a self-contained story, it's almost always with full awareness of the audience, so Audience Participation and acknowledgement are common.
 Notable examples include:

 The Mighty Boosh have a live show that has no fourth wall to speak of, the players cracking asides to the audience and commenting on the effects (they apparently have a very bad sound technician).
 It gets meta damn quick.